microprediction/timemachines/README.md

 ### Quick start

-My hope is that the [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities also serve as demonstrations of how to use any given skater in this library.
-If f is a skater then you call it repeatedly:
+This package is just a collection of skaters.
+My hope is that the [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities also serve as demonstrations of how to use any given "skater".
+The intent is that you call them repeatedly to process one data point at a time.

     from timemachines.skaters.simple.thinking import thinking_slow_and_fast
     import numpy as np